mindkin/hourfleet/docs/zapier.md

 ## Step 1: Accept the Invitation

-Before you can select the Hourfleet app, you will need to click on this link, and complete the invitation: [Hourfleet App Invitation](https://zapier.com/developer/invite/78919/2e8309ce775718d73031ad5086cab303/)
+Before you can select the Hourfleet app, you will need to click on this link,

+and accept this invitation: [Hourfleet Zap Invitation](https://zapier.com/developer/invite/95156/56d7bcf69452e20c2d857f6c96063846/)

-> Note: You need to complete this invitation, because the Hourfleet App is not publicly available or listed to just anyone.
+> Note: You need to accept this invitation, because the Hourfleet Zap is not publicly available.

 ![Accept the Invitation](images/Zapier_1.PNG)